Diary and letters relating to the service of Stanley Spencer Reid, 1900-1901 - Part 7

 just moved out.
 I.L.H have been across

-Col McKenzie comes in w.
-IL H &
+Col. McKenzie comes in w.
+ILH &

-16 Boers, also abt 12 women Boers
+16 Boers, also abt 12 women.
+Boers

-belong to Carolina Commando & ar the
+belong to Carolina Commando & are the

 same lot as gave us the drubbing at

-Brakpan; Frank & Nankwell recognize
+Brakpan; Frank & Nankivell recognize

-several of them; one had (one
+several of them; one had gone

-about 1 1/2 w. them to point out dead
+about 1½ w. them to point out dead

 & wounded.
 I.L.H. doing good work.

-Real advantage in being linguists
+Great advantage in being linguists

-Major Royston of ILH. taking
+Major Royston of IL.H. taking

 Major Bridges place (sick) in command